ashgupta1971/DualBootLinuxMint/index.md

 on installing.

 This document also shows how to install several useful applications and utilities under Windows 10 and Linux Mint.
-The reader can skip those that do not interest you.
+The reader can skip those that are not of interest.

 All commands which are executed on the linux command line must be done so as root.